-How to avoid sneaky expenses and ATM fees whilst abroad
+How to avoid sneaky expenses and ATM fees abroad in 2023

 It’s your shout.
 How do you pay for a round of drinks without getting soaked?